Persona (1966 film): Themes and interpretations

 Persona has been subject to a variety of interpretations.
 According to Professor Thomas Elsaesser, the film "has been for film critics and scholars what climbing Everest is for mountaineers: the ultimate professional challenge.
 Besides Citizen Kane, it is probably the most written-about film in the canon".
 Critic Peter Cowie wrote, "Everything one says about Persona may be contradicted; the opposite will also be true".
-Academic Frank Gado called Cowie's assessment "patent nonsense", but agreed there was "critical disarray"; editor Lloyd Michaels said that although Cowie exaggerated somewhat, he welcomed the "critical licence" to study the film.
+Academic Frank Gado called Cowie's assessment "patent nonsense", but agreed there was "critical disarray"; editor Lloyd Michaels said that although Cowie exaggerated somewhat, he welcomed the "critical license" to study the film.

 Michaels summarized what he calls "the most widely held view" of Persona: that it is "a kind of modernist horror movie".
 Elisabet's condition, described by a doctor as "the hopeless dream to be", is "the shared condition of both life and film art".
 Film scholar Marc Gervais has suggested several possible interpretations: "a metaphor of the subconscious or unconscious", "one personality consuming the other", "the fusing of two personalities into one", or "the different sides of the same personality fleetingly merging".
 Gado suggested that Persona was "an investigation of schizophrenia, a story about lesbian attraction, or a parable about the artist".

 Bergman said that although he had an idea of what the story meant, he would not share it because he felt that his audience should draw its own conclusions.
 He hoped the film would be felt rather than understood.

 The "silence of God" is a theme Bergman explored extensively in his previous work.
 According to author Paul Coates, Persona was the "aftermath" of that exploration.
 Gervais added that Persona and other Bergman films between 1965 and 1970 were not "God-centred".
 Gervais also quoted philosopher Friedrich Nietzsche as a guide to understanding Persona: "Belief in the absolute immorality of Nature, in lack of purpose, and in meaninglessness, is the affect psychologically necessary once belief in God and an essentially moral order is no longer supportable".